CheckPointSW/ExportImportPolicyPackage/README.md

 To export a package, run the import_export_package.py script.
 An interactive menu will guide you the rest of the way.
 Command line flags may also be set in order to skip some or all of the menu.

 #### A lot more details can of course be accessed with the '-h' option.
+This option also prints the current version of the tool.

 ## Development Environment
 The tool is developed using Python language version 2.7.9 and [Check Point API Python SDK.](https://github.com/CheckPoint-APIs-Team/cpapi-python-sdk)